IWAI 2024

 General Chair: Tim Verbelen

-Local Organization Chair: Riddhi Jain Pitliya
+Local Organization Chair: Riddhi J. Pitliya

 Technical Program Chairs: Martijn Wisse, Ivilin Peev Stoianov